-The reason this discovery is so exciting is because carnations are typically grown from cuttings which are rooted off of a mother plant.
+The reason this discovery is so exciting is that carnations are typically grown from cuttings, which are rooted off of a mother plant.
 But getting plant material for propagation is impossible because all of the domestic carnation growers have gone out of business and importing plant material is very difficult and costly.

-Over the last two seasons, we have trialed nearly 20 different varieties in search of the very best ones for cutting.
-I was seeking out varieties that had long stems, healthy growth, strong fragrance and unique coloring.
+Over the years, we have trialed nearly 20 different varieties in search of the very best ones for cutting.
+I was seeking out varieties that had long stems, healthy growth, strong fragrance, and unique coloring.

-Of all the varieties we trialed, all were beautiful in their own right, but many possessed colors that were too vivid and garish for flower arranging.
+All the varieties we trialed were beautiful in their own right, but many possessed colors that were too vivid and garish for flower arranging.

-From the list of 20, we whittled down the favorites to the 5 best which I’ll share more about below.
+From the list of 20, we whittled down our favorites to the 5 best, which I’ll share more about below.

-Seed grown carnations couldn’t be easier to grow, but take a long time to mature and flower, so seed should be started in late winter or very early spring and then transplanted as soon as the danger of frost has passed.
+Seed-grown carnations couldn’t be easier to grow, but they take a long time to mature and flower, so seed should be started in late winter or very early spring and then transplanted as soon as the danger of frost has passed.

-We grow our plants in landscape fabric, 9 inches apart with 5 rows per bed.
-We’ve grown plants both in a hoophouse and outside in the field and both methods worked great.
-Flowers grown undercover had longer stems, bloomed earlier and were protected from the rain.
-But either growing method yields fantastic results.
+We grow our plants in landscape fabric, 9 in (23 cm) apart, with 5 rows per bed.
+We’ve grown plants both in a hoop house and outside in the field, and both methods worked great.
+Flowers grown under cover had longer stems, bloomed earlier, and were protected from the rain.
+Both growing methods yield fantastic results.

-Carnation stems are long and wispy and have a tendency to topple over under the weight of the flowers, so it’s important to provide some type of support.
-We use a layer of Hortonova netting stretched horizontally about 12 inches above the ground.
-Netting is held by in place by metal hoops that we made with our Johnny’s Quick Hoops Bender.
+Carnation stems are long and wispy and have a tendency to topple under the weight of the flowers, so it’s important to provide some type of support.
+We use a layer of Hortonova netting stretched horizontally about 12 in (30 cm) above the ground.
+Netting is held in place by metal hoops that we made with our Johnny’s Quick Hoops Bender.
 Any type of stake, wooden or metal, will work just fine.
 As the plants grow, they push up through the grid of netting and get the support they need.

-Once carnations start flowering, it can be a full time job to keep them picked.
-These guys are very productive and produce buckets of blooms out of even the smallest bed of plants.
+Once carnations start flowering, it can be a full-time job to keep them picked.
+These guys are very productive and churn out buckets of blooms from even the smallest bed of plants.

-Harvest when 1-2 flowers on a spray are open.
-With flower food, a vase life of up to 2 weeks can be expected.
+Harvest when 1 to 2 flowers on a spray are open.
+With flower food, expect a vase life of up to 2 weeks.

 I hope you will consider tucking some of these scented treasures into your garden this coming season!

 Do you like carnations?
 Do you grow them?
-Please take a minute and leave a comment.
-Even a few words would be great!
+Please take a minute and leave a comment below about your experience growing them.